 Soon we say goodbye to 2017, and welcome 2018.
-With every year there comes changes that impact our lives in various ways.
+With every year there come changes that impact our lives in various ways.
 There are some people who can’t handle change.
-For those who face this problem boomer.com shares small steps to big change.
+For those who face this problem, boomer.com shares small steps to big change.
 This site mentions Kaizen, a Japanese technique which teaches small steps for continual improvement.
 In the book One Small Step Can Change Your Life, author Robert Maurer explains how to apply Kaizen to any situation.
 The first point in the book stresses the importance of understanding how to avoid the fears and failure associated with trying to make a drastic and dramatic change.
 Instead of trying to make a huge change all at once.

 Here are the steps Maurer suggests when confronted with change to make it a successful one: